Identifying the Core Message

 Real-World Application

 Consider Apple's introduction of the iPhone.
 The core message wasn't about launching a new smartphone; it was about revolutionizing the way people communicate, work, and entertain themselves.
 This core message of innovation and integration into every aspect of daily life transformed the smartphone from a luxury to a necessity.
 Similarly, Airbnb's core message goes beyond offering accommodation options; it's about creating a sense of belonging anywhere in the world.
 These examples illustrate the power of a well-crafted core message in shaping product perception and consumer behavior.
+This idea ties into effective product presentation design, where every element in the presentation, from visuals to text, supports the core message.

 Supporting Data and External References